What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

 Using Positive Psychology in Therapy

 The primary purpose of psychotherapy is to help a person work through their blocks.
 These blocks could be the result of negative behaviors or thinking patterns.
-They also could develop from dysfunctional relationships with others.
+They could also develop from dysfunctional relationships with others.
 Whatever the cause, therapists work with the person to resolve issues.
-The common element is that the issues negatively affect the person’s well-being.
+The common element is that the issues negatively affect the person’s wellbeing.

 The purpose of positive psychology is to help people flourish.
 It is an investigation of what makes life worth living (Seligman & Csikszentmihalyi, 2000).
 The approach is useful and beneficial for a wide variety of life circumstances.

 There are many different positive psychology techniques and tools used by therapists.
 A central theme in the approach is to allow space for the person to trust that the answers they seek are within.
 The person is the expert about themselves, not the therapist.

 Several years ago, Martin Seligman, one of the founding fathers of positive psychology, explained how to use positive psychology in a therapeutic relationship.
 He described positive psychology as a “supplement” to traditional therapy (Psychotherapy.net, 2009).
 Seligman points out that conventional therapy is compatible with positive psychology techniques.

 Therapist and coach Robert Biswas-Diener (2010) developed a Positive Diagnosis System.
 This system is a checklist, much like the traditionally used Diagnostic and Statistical Manual of Mental Disorders.

 The Positive Diagnosis System helps therapists work more effectively with their clients.
 Biswas-Diener defined five axes to guide the therapist–client interaction.

 - Future orientation